We have four species of quoll in Australia:

 Quolls have black to fawn fur, white spots, long tails and sharp teeth.
-Their Latin genus name, Dasyurus, means ‘hairy-tail’.
+Their genus name, Dasyurus, means ‘hairy-tail’.

-Where do Quolls live?
+Where do quolls live?

 The quolls’ story is one of dramatic decline.
 Quolls were once relatively abundant across most of Australia.